steveloughran/kerberos_and_hadoop/sections/errors.md

 Some of the possible causes

 * The wrong keytab was specified.
+* The configuration key names used for specifying keytab or principal were wrong.
 * There isn't an entry in the keytab for the user.
+* The spelling of the principal is wrong.
 * The hostname of the machine doesn't match that of a user in the keytab, so a match of `service/host` fails.

 Ideally, services list the keytab and username at fault here.
-In a less than ideal world —that is the one we live in— things are less helpful
+In a less than ideal world —that is the one we live in— things are sometimes less helpful

 Here, for example, is a Zookeeper trace, saying it is the user `null` that is at fault.